alexandra-simeonova/drafts/content-guidelines.md

 ## Links

 If the link is within the same folder on github, use only the relative path.
-For all other links, use the absolute path (the one starting with https://...)
+For all other links, use the absolute path (the one starting with https://...).

+## Alert blocks

+To draw the reader's attention to something, you can use the quote block option in Markdown.
+Use one of these three options:

+>**NOTE:** Something the reader should take note of

+>**TIP:** Useful, but not necessary information

+>**WARNING:** Very important information

 ## Diagrams